Affordable Housing FAQs#

 Everyone deserves affordable housing.
 However, as the cost of housing rises, many of us are forced to pay more than we can really afford.
 Not only are people who are caught in or have slipped through the social safety net hurt but so are many others.
-People you rely on all the time - teachers, bank tellers, police officers, waiters and fast food clerks, dry cleaner employees, secretaries, nurses, firefighters and even many young professionals - may need assistance with housing.
+People you rely on all the time - teachers, bank tellers, police officers, servers and fast food clerks, dry cleaner employees, secretaries, nurses, firefighters and many young professionals - may need assistance with housing.
 Someone we know or people just like us - a relative or friend - may be impacted by the scarcity or cost of housing.
 Rising housing costs are a concern for everyone for the following reasons:

-- Over the last 10 years, The largest job growth occurred in the service and retail trade sectors.
+- Over the last 10 years, the largest job growth occurred in the service and retail trade sectors.
 Service, retail trade and agriculture jobs on average pay much lower than other job sectors.

 - Over the last 10 years, housing costs have significantly outpaced the increase in wages.

 - Companies in the area rely on a mix of workers earning different levels of income.
 Without these workers, the companies could not afford to operate and would have to move elsewhere.

 - People who cannot afford local housing costs are forced to commute from outlying communities which (1) exacerbates traffic congestion and air quality problems due to long commutes; (2) decreases dollars spent in Fort Collins on goods, services and entertainment; and (3) increases absences and decreases work productivity.
 Fort Collins cannot grow as a regional retail center without a local workforce.